Vyral/greg-mcdaniel/_posts/2019-02-19-whats-the-difference-between-a-pre-approval-and-a-pre-qualification.md

 {% include youtube.html %}

-<center>A pre-approval is more formal and more exacting than a pre-qualification, which makes it more beneficial to homebuyers.</center>
+<center><em>A pre-approval is more formal and more exacting than a pre-qualification, which makes it more beneficial to homebuyers.</em></center>

+&nbsp;

 What’s the difference between a pre-approval and a pre-qualification?
 Today I’m joined by Miles Palacios of CMT Mortgage to answer that question.